Code-Institute-Submissions/andreagorsche-chachach-_teacher_AugResub/README.md

 # Features Main Page

 ## Intro Box
 The introbox consists of a heading that is quickly caught by the eye of the user so they know the name of the game.
-Furthermore, they are informed what the game is about and given an initial choice depending on whether they want to learn the leading or non-leading steps.
+Furthermore, the users are informed what the game is about and given an initial choice depending on whether they want to learn the leading or non-leading steps.

 ![Intro Box](assets/images/readme/interface/introbox.png)

 # Features Subpages

 ## Subpages Title and Background
 The title of the subpage consists of the name of the game (ChaChaChaTeacher) and the chosen steps (leading or non-leading).
 This is important for the user to know where in the game they are and what they are about to learn.
-Furthermore the different backgrounds further underline if they are on the page of leading steps (usually men) or non-leading steps (usually women).
+Furthermore, the different backgrounds underline if the users are on the page of leading steps (usually men) or non-leading steps (usually women).

 ![Subpages Title](assets/images/readme/backgroundstitles/subpages_title.png)